jefdaj/cryptoisland/src/posts/2024/10/11/gamified-blockchain-voting-from-a-voters-perspective/index.md

 * NFT gamification
 * live dashboards

-Of those, only the Benaloh challenge is a core part of the ElectionGuard system.
+Of those, only the [Benaloh challenge][benaloh-challenge] is a core part of the ElectionGuard system.
 The rest are interesting ideas that may or may not turn out to be worth adding.
 _The ElectionGuard authors haven't reviewed or endorsed this!
 Whether to do blockchain voting and whether to do it this way are separate questions._